-The self-taught artists René Hausman has distinguished himself with his notable watercolor technique and the successful typecasting of animals and fairytale characters.
+The self-taught artist René Hausman has distinguished himself with his notable watercolor technique and the effective typecasting of animals and fable characters.
 Born in Verviers, he dropped out of school at age 18 to spend all his time on drawing.
-He learned the finer points of the profession through consults from the father of Maurice Maréchal and Raymond Macherot.
-Among his first jobs were illustrating advertisements in the local newspaper and creating images for school films.
+He learned the finer points of the profession through consults from the father of Maurice Maréchal, and Raymond Macherot.
+Among his first jobs were illustrating advertisements in his local newspaper and creating images for school films.
 During his military service at age 17, he made scientific drawings for educational purposes, but also his first illustrations and cartoons for the weekly Le Moustique.

 Hausman published some animal illustrations in Tintin in 1958, but he found his spot in the competing magazine Spirou later that year.
 Together with editor-in-chief Yvan Delporte, he created his first comic pages about the pre-historical characters 'Saki et Zunie'.
 The series, that was also called just 'Saki' or 'Saki, Zunie et la Nature' appeared irregularly throughout the 1960s.

 Hausman estrablished himself as a talented illustrator of animal kingdoms, which became his trademark for many years.
 He became the illustrator of the weekly animal section 'Bestiaire' and even got his own collection published by Dupuis, called 'Terre Entière', that contained books about animals but also illustrated fairytales.